-The Geosciences and local gas patrol teams were in Ridgecrest at the time of the July 5, M7.1 earthquake, and assessment of additional potential damage was initiated.
 Based on initial reports, PG&E mobilized a restoration effort that included staging a local Gas Emergency Operations Center in the Ridgecrest Customer/Service Center yard.
-The Customer/Service Center building experienced additional non-structural damage due to architectural damage (fallen ceiling tiles) which was repaired the following day to allow the restoration efforts to stage out of the building itself.
-Within a couple hours of the M7.1 earthquake the Geosciences Department reconnaissance team confirmed that the fault rupture crossing the gas transmission line from the M6.4 event did not experience additional significant displacement, but that a new fault rupture from the M7.1 event occurred several miles to the east, crossing another line in the gas transmission system.
+During the M7.1 event, the Customer/Service Center building experienced additional non-structural damage due to architectural damage (fallen ceiling tiles) which was repaired the following day to allow the restoration efforts to stage out of the building itself.

 Continued reconnaissance during daylight on July 6 included further documentation of the fault characteristics at both pipeline (M6.4 and M7.1) fault crossings to inform pipeline stress modeling and evaluation of pipeline repair needs.
-Evaluation of the transmission line integrity indicated that deformation from the M6.4 and M7.1 surface ruptures did not exceed strain limits for either line, which was confirmed by excavating and inspecting the lines at each fault crossing.
+Evaluation of the transmission line integrity indicated that deformation from the M6.4 and M7.1 surface ruptures did not exceed strain limits for either line, which was confirmed by excavation and inspection.
 Pipeline reconnaissance and leak inspections were extended throughout the epicentral area as part of due diligence activities to confirm that surface fault rupture or ground failure had not caused significant damage to the gas system.
 Crossing of gas distribution line and various mapped fault traces at 72 locations in Ridgecrest were visually inspected to confirm no damage.

 In addition to new fault rupture, the greater extent and severity of shaking from the M7.1 event caused additional or exacerbated general cracking and ground settlement, and leak patrols were continued and extended to identify any damages requiring repair.
-Some areas of ground settlement apparently related to amplified ground shaking and/or deep liquefaction and lateral spread were observed in the Argus and Trona areas and caused the pavement along Argus Ave to crack.
-A PG&E Gas distribution main buried under Argus Ave was excavated to confirm no damage.
+Some areas of ground settlement apparently related to amplified ground shaking and/or deep liquefaction and lateral spread were observed in the Argus and Trona areas and caused the pavement along Argus Ave. to crack.
+A PG&E Gas distribution main buried under Argus Ave. was excavated to confirm no damage.
 Repairs and further detailed assessments of damages and ground failure locations was initiated and are still in progress.

-The PG&E Geosciences team collaborated with other agency and research activities, including field mapping, aerial surveys, seismological evaluation.
-PG&E Aviation Services and Survey groups acquired high resolution LiDAR along wide swaths of the fault rupture in vicinity of gas transmission lines, and areas of ground failure in Trona.
-The post-earthquake LiDAR is currently being compared against pre-event LiDAR surveys (including surveys performed on July 1 just before the earthquakes) including change detection processing to confirm field observations and due diligence documentation of the extent of ground failure.
+The PG&E Geosciences team collaborated with other agency and research activities, including field mapping, aerial surveys, and seismological evaluation.
+PG&E Aviation Services and Survey groups acquired high resolution lidar along wide swaths of the fault rupture in vicinity of gas transmission lines, and areas of ground failure in Trona.
+The post-earthquake lidar is currently being compared against pre-event lidar surveys (including surveys performed on July 1 just before the earthquakes) including change detection processing to confirm field observations and due diligence documentation of the extent of ground failure.